Deyui/Tweepy-Image-Pull/README.md

  3. When asked to continue, copy the link before starting the new downloading process.

+ TIP: Personally, I use a bat file that does that for me as it's quicker.

 # Links
  Tweepy:      https://www.tweepy.org/
  Twitter APP: https://developer.twitter.com/en/apps